 One of the most critical components of the service value chain is the data extracted from the provisioning process.
-Each step provides useful information that can be cross referenced with subscriber profiles and usage information to provide real time service status.
-Service provisioning captures a service order, matches the order with the internal product catalogue and goes through a set of business logic to fulfill the request.
-Southbound integration and device configuration enables the actual “turning on” of the requested service on a particular modem or set top box with authenticated and authorized MAC and IP addresses.
+Each step provides useful information that can be cross-referenced with subscriber profiles and usage information to provide real-time service status.
+Service provisioning captures a service order, matches the order with the internal product catalog, and goes through a set of business logic to fulfill the request.
+Southbound integration and device configuration enable the actual "turning on" of the requested service on a particular modem or set-top box with authenticated and authorized MAC and IP addresses.
 Provisioning data can also be leveraged using network traffic monitoring tools and an integrated service portal or customer self-help portal.
 The ability to link a subscriber, services, and status identifies areas where subscriber QoE can be enhanced.

 2. Roll-out Services Quickly